 And the end result is optimal performance.

-Resulting in a raise, increase in your bottom line, finally writing that book…or simply getting home in time for dinner each night.
+Resulting in a raise, an increase in your bottom line, finally writing that book… Or simply getting home in time for dinner each night.

 I know because I am the king of getting stuff done – fast and on time.

 Some of my clients call me “The World’s Most Productive Man.“

 Others, like my friend, client, and business partner, Bedros Keuilian, call me “The World’s Most Disciplined Man.”

 But I’m not a fan of that nickname for two reasons.

 - I think it offends anyone in the military–men and women who are truly disciplined.

 Despite what you might believe…I’m really not that disciplined.